hdigital/partyfactsdata/import/import-guide.md

 Your dataset should include the following information:

 -   **Country name short** -- Country’s ISO-code, three digit abbreviation of country name.
 -   **Name short** -- Common abbreviation of the party name in language of origin.
 -   **Name** -- Name in language of origin
 -   **Name English** -- Translation of the party name into English
 -   **Name other** -- Party name in languages with non-latin letters
 -   **Year first** -- Foundation of the party.
 If no information is available, the first election occurrence may be entered

--   **Year last** -- Dissolvement of the party.
+-   **Year last** -- Dissolution of the party.
 If no information is available, the last election occurrence may be entered.
 Leave empty if the party exists as of today.
 -   **Share** -- Vote share won in a national general election used to identify the party.
 Use maximum vote share if information is available.
 The decimal place is indicated by a dot and not a comma
 -   **Share year** -- Year of vote share inserted at “share”

 Strictly required are *country* and *party name* information.